morsgiathatch/machine-learning/README.md

 ## Tests
 This folder does not contain tests in the usual sense of unit testing.
 Rather it is a collection of tests that verify that the algorithm in question is in fact learning.
-These were developed as *homework* and their structure may reflect that fact and as such, they may appear hackish and slow.
-However, many changes to the original tests were made to distinguish them from the actual homework problems.
 To run the tests, if you have downloaded the appropriate datasets, simply run
 ```bash
 bash ./run.sh
 ```